docker-library/ghost/README.md

 ```

-I recommand to use the first format, where:
+I recommand to use the first tag, where:
-- `1.22.5-f5f0952` is the Ghost Version + the git commit used to do the build
+- `1.22.5-f5f0952` means the Ghost Version + the git commit used to create the build

-The logic is that I can test a **specific** image in UAT and push it in PROD as needed.
-In this example, using `devmtl/ghostfire:1.22.4D` could turn out to be a broekn docker image.
+The logic is that I can use a **specific** test it and push it in PROD as needed.
+In this example, only using `devmtl/ghostfire:1.22.5` could turn out to be a broken docker image.

 ## Developper setup